 The Chinese in particular can seem very impolite.
 They talk loudly and sharply, and come across as bossy and impatient - usually when addressing their social inferiors, though their equals and betters often get this treatment too.
-This is because Chinese culture in particular values bluntness, and China's socio-economic situation means that wage-slaves like waiters and clerks can and often are treated like dirt (to no ill-effect).
+This is because Chinese culture in particular values bluntness, and China's socio-economic situation means that wage-slaves like waiters and clerks can and often are treated like dirt.
 One could say that the whole thing is a big culture-clash

 .
 It's not to say that there aren't genuine arseholes among the peoples of Asia - there are plenty

 - but more often than not, a 'rude' Asiatic is not genuinely such.

 Essentially, the way various Asiatic peoples converse - i.e. 'rudely' - is mainly an unfortunate result of applying the tone and meter of their own languages to languages where that kind of speaking is the way rude people talk.

 For another thing, it's a matter of differing cultural notions of what is rude and what isn't.
 Chinese Etiquette